qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/single_value_binding.rst

 Options: Conversion and Validation
 ----------------------------------
 The method for binding introduced so far has the same set of arguments.
 The first three arguments are mostly the same.
 There is a forth argument called options.
 This should be a map containing the options itself.
 In that you can specify three things currently:
-  * **converter**: A own converter which is a function with one argument returning the converted value.
+  * **converter**: A own converter which is a function with four arguments returning the converted value.
+(See the API for more details)
   * **onSetOk**: A key in the options map under which you can add a method.
 This method will be called on a validation case if the validation was successful.
   * **onSetFail**: The counterpart to onSetOk which will be called if the validation fails.